newmediadenver/drupal-lamp/README.md

 Once you have updated the json, you will run the command:

-NOTE: Make sure that you have data-bag associated with the site.
+NOTE: Make sure that you have a data-bag associated with the site(s).
 See Below for info about data-bags.

 ```